-An Investment Property is a real estate asset purchased for the purpose of generating capital returns.
-These returns on the investment may be generated either through renting the property to produce rental income, capital gains from the appreciation in value of the property, or both.
-Investment Properties may be owned by an individual investor, an institutional investor or a group of investors.
+An investment property is a real estate asset purchased for the purpose of generating capital returns.
+These returns on investment may be generated either through renting the property to produce rental income, capital gains from the appreciation in value of the property or both.
+Investment properties may be owned by an individual investor, an institutional investor or a group of investors.

-Investment Properties can be held for the short or long term.
-Long term investments often involve renting the property out for a prolonged period of time, before potentially selling it to reap its natural capital appreciation.
+Investment properties can be held for the short or long term.
+Long term investments often involve renting the property for a prolonged period of time before potentially selling it to reap the capital appreciation.

-With short term investments, investors typically “flip” the property, doing construction and maintenance work to actively increase the value of the property.
-With this value-add strategy, investors receive capital gains, calculated as the increase in value between the property’s purchase price and selling price.
+With short term investments, investors typically “flip” the property after carrying out construction and maintenance works to increase its value.
+With this value-add strategy, investors receive capital gains, calculated as the increase in value between the property’s purchase price and subsequent selling price.

 Read also: Knowing Your Capital Stack

 The most important attribute of an investment property is that it is not used by the investor as a primary residence.
-The size of the returns generated can vary significantly, depending on the investment strategy used and the economic climate throughout the investment period.
+The size of the generated returns can vary significantly, depending on the investment strategy adopted and the economic climate throughout the investment period.

-Residential Investment Properties may range in size and type.
-With Residential rental properties, people living in the property pay the owner a predetermined sum of money to live there.
+Residential investment properties may range in size and type.
+With residential rental properties, people residing in the property pay the owner a predetermined sum of money to live there.
 Lease lengths may vary depending on the rental agreement and terms.
-The most common residential lease lengths are month-to-month leases, 12-month leases or 24-month leases.
+The most common residential lease lengths are month-to-month leases, 12 or 24-month leases.

-In the case of Residential value-add properties, investors purchase the property and complete renovations on the property, usually within a short time frame.
+For residential value-add properties, investors purchase the property and carry out renovations, usually within a short time frame.
 During this time, the investor may not use the property to generate rental income.

-However, Commercial properties are generally seen as more volatile and rental rates may see a significant increase within a short timespan, but longer leases prevent landlords from making the most out of this since rental rates cannot be adjusted quickly.
+However, commercial properties are generally more volatile and rental rates may significantly increase within a short timespan, but longer leases prevent landlords from making the most out of this since rental rates cannot be adjusted quickly.

 Read also: An Analysis of COVID-19’s Impact on Office Real Estate Demand

-Industrial Investment Properties may include warehouses, factories, storage facilities, laundromats, or any special purpose real estate type that receives sales from customers using it.
+Industrial investment properties may include warehouses, factories, storage facilities, laundromats or any special purpose real estate type that receive sales from customers using it.

-Industrial property investments provide investors with the opportunity to generate multiple income streams through additional services on the property, which increase the investor’s return on investment.
+Industrial property investments provide investors with the opportunity to generate multiple income streams through the provision of additional services on the property, which increase the investor’s return on investment.

-Retail Investment Properties are real estate assets that contain retail outlets, with the most common property type being shopping malls.
-Investors in Retail properties get most of their income from renting out the units within the property.
+Retail investment properties are real estate assets that contain retail outlets, with the most common property type being shopping malls.
+Investors of retail properties derive most of their income from renting the units within the property.

-However, some investors may put an additional model in place giving them a proportion of the sales generated by the retail units on top of the base rental rate, incentivising the property owner to maintain the condition of the property as a whole.
+However, some investors may incorporate an additional model in place, whereby they receive a proportion of the sales generated by the retail units on top of the base rental rate.
+This incentivises the property owner to maintain the condition of the property.

-Mixed-use properties may consist of a combination of any of the above Investment Property types.
-Investors in Mixed-use properties get to reap the benefits of the particular property type, while also getting the additional advantage of diversifying their portfolio, reducing the overall risk involved in their investments.Sign Up at RealVantage
+Mixed-use properties may comprise a combination of any of the above investment property types.
+Investors of mixed-use properties not only reap the benefits of the particular property type but also enjoy the additional benefit of diversifying their portfolio, reducing the overall risk involved in their investments.Sign Up at RealVantage

-Moreover, agents may not list all the properties they have available on these online portals and certain listings may be outdated, since they have to be manually updated by the property agents.
+Moreover, agents may not list all the properties on these online portals and certain listings may be outdated, since they have to be manually updated by the property agents.

-Real Estate Agents connect properties between vendors and buyers.
-The quality of the buying experience can vary due to the difference between real estate agents.
-While registering with a real estate agent is a straightforward process, it still requires more effort than online portals.
-Developing a personal relationship with a real estate agent can also be a bonus, since the agent may recommend some good deals or make a recommendation to the seller.
+Real estate agents connect properties between vendors and buyers.
+The quality of the buying experience can vary from agent to agent.
+Whilst registering with a real estate agent is a straightforward process, it requires more effort than online portals.
+Developing a personal relationship with a real estate agent can be a bonus as the agent may recommend good deals or make recommendations to the seller.

-Although agents represent the vendor rather than the buyer, some agents may make moves that favour the buyer if they are able to complete the transaction within a short time frame, such as recommending properties that need to be sold quickly or better-priced properties.
-However, sourcing deals through real estate agents still comes with its fair share of competition, so vendors rarely have to take up low offers from buyers.
+Although agents represent the vendor and not the buyer, some agents may favour the buyer if they can complete the transaction within a short time frame, such as recommending properties that need to be sold quickly or better-priced properties.
+However, sourcing deals through real estate agents comes with its fair share of competition, so vendors rarely have to take up low offers from buyers.

-Property Auctions have grown in popularity as a great way to find real estate deals.
-A lot of properties up for sale at property auctions have to be sold quickly, so buyers are more likely to find a good deal.
+Property auctions have grown in popularity as a great avenue to procure real estate deals.
+Many properties up for sale at property auctions have to be sold quickly, so buyers are more likely to secure a good deal.

-Buying a property at a property auction is a fast process, which is both a positive and negative, since buyers can acquire the property quickly, but also have limited time to conduct research on the property and tend to be highly competitive.
-As such, buyers attending a property auction should do their due diligence before attending an auction to make sure they can place a reasonable bid on the property and close a deal promptly.
+Buying a property at a property auction is a quick process, which can be both positive and negative, since buyers can acquire the property quickly, but also have limited time to conduct research on the property and tend to be highly competitive.
+Thus, buyers attending a property auction should do their due diligence prior to attending one to make sure they can place a reasonable bid on the property and close a deal promptly.

-As properties often require a larger investment than other forms of investing, investors have to secure financing for a property before entering into a real estate deal.
-In order to get a loan on a mortgage, investors may have to have a larger amount of capital since insurers do not cover mortgage insurance for investment properties.
+As properties often require a larger capital outlay than other forms of investing, investors have to ensure they can secure financing of the property before entering into a real estate deal.
+To secure a loan on a mortgage, investors may have to come up with a larger amount of capital since insurers do not cover mortgage insurance for investment properties.

-Investing in Investment Properties comes with certain taxes and fees, depending on the country.
+Taxes and fees are levied on investment properties depending on the country.
 Some common forms of taxes and fees include property taxes, capital gains taxes and stamp duties.
-Property taxes is a direct tax levied onto a property, imposed by the government of the country in which the property is located.
+Property tax is a direct tax levied on a property, and is imposed by the government of the country in which the property is located.

-Capital gains tax is most relevant to value-add investors who purchase property at a lower price then make renovations to the property to increase its value, selling it for a higher price.
-The capital gains tax is typically applied to the profits made, based on the difference in the purchase price and selling price.
+Capital gains tax is most relevant to value-add investors who purchase property at a lower price before making renovations to the property to increase its value, and subsequently selling it for a higher price.
+The capital gains tax is typically applied on the profits made, based on the difference in the purchase price and selling price.